Trauma

 2. Rewrite the Internalized Voice

 When you notice the bully's voice in your head, consciously distinguish it: "That is the bully's voice, not a fact."
 In cognitive behavioral therapy (CBT), this rewriting of automatic thoughts is done systematically.
-"I'm useless" becomes "That's just what the bully said; it is not an objective fact."
+You practice converting "I'm useless" into "That's just what the bully said; it is not an objective fact" over and over.

 3. Build Safe Relationships